 Shared Members in Both Sets

-In this Tableau combined sets example, we are going to find the Total number of Common States Present in Random 6 States and the Top 10 States By Profits sets.
+In this Tableau combined sets example, we will find the Total number of Common States Present in Random 6 States and the Top 10 States By Profit sets.
 To get the Common records from both sets, we have to select the Shared Members in the Both Sets option.

 From the above listing, you can observe that California, Delaware, Georgia, and Indiana are the common fields in the Random 6 States and Top 10 States By Profits sets.